philou/philou.github.com/_posts/2018-03-26-why-20-hours-of-code-kata-are-so-effective-for-learning-new-languages.markdown

 title: "Why 20 hours of code kata are so effective for learning new languages"
 date: 2018-04-05 08:53
 comments: true
 categories:
  - tdd
  - coding dojo
  - learning
  - personal-productivity
  - 20-hours-code-kata-series
 keywords: "Learning, The first 20 hours, 20 hours of code katas, Personal Productivity, Coding Dojo, Code Kata, TDD, Test Driven Development"
 description: "A detailed review of the 20 hours of Code Kata technique, explaining why it works so well to learn new programming languages"
+header:
+  og_image: /imgs/2018-03-26-why-20-hours-of-code-kata-are-so-effective-for-learning-new-languages/why.jpg
 ---
 In my [previous post](/how-to-learn-a-programming-language-in-just-20-hours/), I described how I've been using 20 hours of Code Katas to learn new languages.
 If you did not read it yet, have a look at it first.
 Let's now look at why it works so well.